Stay Connected with CECH

 Office: 2150Q EDWARDS 1 Edwards Center

-Dr. Marcus Johnson is the Co-Director of the Developmental and Learning Sciences (DLS) Research Laboratory and associate professor of Educational Studies at the University of Cincinnati (UC).
-He is also the Coordinator of the DLS PhD concentration, representing the DLS and Early Childhood Education & Human Development faculty on the School of Education’s PhD Council.
-Beyond his service to the School of Education, Dr. Johnson also serves on the University’s Faculty Senate committees for Research & Scholarship and Human Relations; and co-chairs the programming committee for the University’s new Faculty Enrichment Center.
+Dr. Marcus Johnson is the Co-Director of the Developmental and Learning Sciences (DLS) Research Laboratory and Associate Professor of Educational Studies at the University of Cincinnati (UC).
+He is also the Coordinator of the DLS PhD concentration and Educational Studies' Master's program, representing the DLS and Early Childhood Education & Human Development faculty on the School of Education’s PhD Council.
+Beyond his service to the School of Education, Dr. Johnson also serves as Co-Chair of Programming for the University's Faculty Enrichment Center; and on the University’s Faculty Senate committees for Research & Scholarship and Human Relations.

 Dr. Johnson’s area of research is “motivation in education.”
-And his investigations have included the assessment of traditional and nontraditional college students’ motivations, the use of motivational strategies that enhance student engagement and learning, the effect of policies and practices on student motivation, and identifying motivating factors that contribute to students’ school-life balance, development, and achievement.
-Dr. Johnson is the lead researcher and co-PI on a $1.2M National Science Foundation (NSF) grant assessing underrepresented high school students’ motivations for STEM related college majors and careers.
+And his investigations have included the assessment of traditional and nontraditional college students’ motivations, the use of motivational strategies that enhance cognitive engagement and learning, the effect of policies and practices on both student and faculty motivation, and identifying motivating factors that contribute to students’ school-life balance, development, and achievement.
+Dr. Johnson is the lead researcher and Co-PI on a $1.2M National Science Foundation (NSF) grant assessing underrepresented high school students’ motivations for STEM related college majors and careers.
 He has also served as an NSF review panelist.

 Dr. Johnson has held leadership roles in the American Psychology Association’s Division for Educational Psychology, and the American Educational Research Association’s Division [C] for Learning and Instruction and “Motivation in Education” group; most recently as Secretary-Treasurer of “Motivation in Education,” and as editor of APA’s Newsletter for Educational Psychologists.
 Through his scholarly organization service, Dr. Johnson aims to advocate for the integration of research and practice in the disciplines of Developmental and Educational Psychology.
 He also serves on the advisory board for the Handbook of Educational Psychology (4th edition), as well as the editorial board for Contemporary Educational Psychology.